 - Visit the Tempe Center for the Arts, located on the south shore of Tempe Town Lake.
 Check out the Gallery at TCA, where you can view works of art by local and national artists covering a wide range of topics and perspectives.
 The gallery is open Tuesday through Saturday from 10 a.m. to 5 p.m.

 - Take a shot at axe throwing at Lumberjaxes, Class Axe or Hotshots.
 You’ll be surprised at how good (or how bad) you and your crew are at throwing an axe.
 Regardless, you’re sure to have a fun time.

 - If you want something a bit more active and adventurous, try the indoor rock climbing gym at Phoenix Rock Gym!
 They have over thirty-foot high walls with over 17,000 sq. ft. of climbing surface and walls over 30 feet high.
 It may sound intimidating at first, but no experience is necessary here.
 In fact, they’ll teach you everything you need to know.
 Plus, it’s indoors with A/C. What more could you ask for?!

 - There’s always a sense of calm when you visit Desert Botanical Garden.
-From their trails, you can see thousands of plants from arid climates around the world and you will learn more about the flora and fauna that call the desert home.
+From the trails, you can see thousands of plants from arid climates around the world, and you will learn more about the flora and fauna that call the desert home.